jobint001/intelunnati_Fake_news_detection/README.md

 * sklearn.linear_model.LogisticRegression: A class for logistic regression models.
 * time: A module for working with time-related functions.
 * numpy: A library for numerical computing in Python.

+## Collection of data

+The data used is from  https://onlineacademiccommunity.uvic.ca/isot/2022/11/27/fake-news-detection-datasets/ The data is read as csv file using `` panda.read_csv() ``